 Community Pharmacist Consultation Service (CPCS) The Community Pharmacist Consultation Service (CPCS) integrates Community Pharmacists into primary care.
 This means for patients that same-day appointments with Community Pharmacists are available for a range of minor ailments or urgent supplies of regular medication.
 The service gives patients quicker access to Pharmacists and their expert knowledge and alleviates … Continued

-Two-week wait referrals An urgent two-week referral usually means that you will be offered an appointment with a hospital specialist within 2 weeks of your General Practitioner (GP), General Dental Practitioner (GDP) or Optometrist making the referral.
+Fast-Track Suspected Cancer Referrals A fast-track referral means you will be offered an appointment within 28 days of your GP’s referral.
 Why am I being urgently referred?
-Your GP/GDP/Optometrist feels that you have symptoms that require investigation by a … Continued
+Your GP feels that you have symptoms that require investigation by a hospital specialist as soon as possible.
+This is so that your illness can be diagnosed and … Continued

 Prescriptions Charges and Exemptions Extensive exemption and remission arrangements protect those likely to have difficulty in paying charges (NHS prescription and dental charges, optical and hospital travel costs).
 The NHS prescription charge is a flat-rate amount which successive Governments have thought it reasonable to charge for those who can afford to pay for their medicines. … Continued